Sky Deutschland: History

 In May 2017, Sky Deutschland acquired Homedia, operator of the Swiss over-the-top streaming company Hollystar.
 Sky subsequently launched Sky Sport as an OTT service in Switzerland, followed by an OTT entertainment service known as Sky Show in 2018.
 Services in Switzerland are handled by Sky Switzerland, a wholly owned subsidiary of Sky Deutschland.

 In September 2017, Sky Deutschland extended its multi-year satellite capacity deal with satellite operator SES for seven transponders at the 19.2°E orbital position, confirming its long-term commitment to satellite delivery of services.

-In June 2022, the name was changed to "WOW."
+In June 2022, Sky Ticket's name was changed to "WOW".

+In June 2025, RTL Group announced that it would acquire Sky Deutschland from Sky for €150 million.
+Following the closing of the transaction, Sky Deutschland will become part of RTL Deutschland.

 Channels

 The channels that make up the Sky package broadcast from the Astra 19.2°E satellite position, using the Astra 1H, Astra 1L, and Astra 1M satellites.
 All channels are available in SD and separate HD channels.

-Between 2004 and 2016, they were uplinked by SES Platform Services (later MX1, now part of SES Video); channels are now uplinked by Sky Italia.
-SES Video (formerly MX1) provide backup transmission services.
+Sky´s channels are uplinked by Sky Italia.
+Between 2004 and 2016, they were uplinked by SES Platform Services (later MX1, now part of SES Video); SES Video (formerly MX1) provide backup transmission services.